nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 The main audience of this developer&#39;s guide is directed towards the students who may be interested to further develop this application or even prospective team members.
 This developer guide may also interest developers who are interested to join the team.

-###**Level of Difficulty**
+###**Good skills to have**

 The entire application uses a huge range of APIs and requires a deep understanding of:

 -  **Java programming language**

-Since the entire piece of code is written in Java, prospective developers have to be adept with the Java programming language.
-In addition, APIs are used extensively throughout the entire code.
+We have used Java and its APIs to write the main code hence it would be beneficial if you have a good grasp of Java.

 - **Eclipse IDE**

-The main code is very long and hence it requires an integrated development environment to help in the process of editing and testing.
+The main code is very long and using an IDE to help you in the process of writing, editing and testing would be very beneficial to you.

 - **JavaFX**

-Being familiar with JavaFX will enable prospective developers to edit the user interface smoothly.
+Being familiar with JavaFX will enable you to edit the user interface smoothly since we use the JavaFX framework quite intensively throughout the project.

-In essence, having all of the skills above will definitely help to enhance the understanding of the code and hence allow future developers to add on to the existing code easily and efficiently.
+In essence, having all of the skills mentioned above will definitely help you to understand the code and hence allow you to add on to the existing code easily and efficiently.
+As such, we strongly recommend that you familiarise yourself with aforementioned skills.

 ## **Setting up**